nijatismayilov/message_shift-client/README.md

 ### `React`

-UI of the application was written in React according the the component-driven architecture.
+UI of the application was written in React according to the component-driven architecture.
 React Functional Component pattern was used for building components.
-Reak hooks API was leveraged frequently, while developing the application.
+React hooks API was leveraged frequently, while developing the application.

 ### `Redux`